 Reporting of net short positions under the Short Selling Regulation must be done via the Danish FSA's officially appointed mechanism (OASM).
 If you are able to receive a Danish digital signature (NemID) you are obliged to use this.
 A Danish digital signature normally requires a Danish CVR or CPR number.
 Otherwise you have to register in order to receive a username and password.
 Application for a username and password is made via the OASM.

 Registration has to be finished before you can submit the first report of a net short position.

 2. In case an issuer has both A- and B-shares, how should I calculate my net short position?

-A short net position has to be calculated on the basis of the total issued share capital.
+A short net position has to be calculated based on the total issued share capital.
 This includes the total of both A- and B-shares, regardless of whether only one or both share classes are admitted to trading.

 3. How can I find the total issued share capital?

-You should also be able to find the total share capital in the issuer's annual report; here it will normally be an item under equity.
-If you read the annual report you also have to check if, after the publication of the annual report, the issuer has issued any company announcements regarding the share capital.
+You should also be able to find the total share capital in the issuer's annual report; normally it will be an item under equity.
+If you read the annual report, you also have to check if, after the publication of the annual report, the issuer has issued any company announcements regarding the share capital.